You can read my other 5 travel blogs by clicking on:

 Mendoza to Ushuaia

 This adventure wouldn't have happened without the Appalachian Trail.

-On November 7, 2003 we two started driving from our home in Maine to Ushuaia, Argentina, the southernmost city in the world.
+On November 7, 2003 we two started driving from our Maine home to Ushuaia, Argentina, the southernmost city in the world.
+After that we would return to Santiago, Chile, give our scruffy 1990 Camry to Sira and Brian, and fly home.
 It was a cold start, but we would soon be in the tropics, and in South America the seasons are reversed.